Table of Contents

 1. Management of mild to moderate hypertension

-2. Diseases in which depression of CNS is required such as psychotic disorders, anxiety, sleeplessness due to irritability etc.
+2. Diseases in which depression of CNS is required such as psychotic disorders, anxiety, sleeplessness due to irritability, etc.

-Dosage of Serpina Tablets
+The Dosage of Serpina Tablets

-1 tablet thrice a day after meal with water.
+1 tablet thrice a day after the meal with water.
 When the required hypotensive effect is done take lower maintenance dose.
-Or as directed by physician.
+Or as directed by a physician.
 Expiry date is 3 years from date of manufacturing.

 High dose has negative effects.
 Wrong dose, can cause hypotension and lead to giddiness and sleepiness.

-Contraindications, Interactions, Side-effects and Warnings Rauvolfia serpentina
+Contraindications, Interactions, Side-effects, and Warnings Rauvolfia serpentina

 - It has teratogenic (disturb the development of an embryo or fetus) and abortifacient action and must not be used in pregnancy.

-- It is contraindicated in patients with a history of mental depression, bleeding disorders, gastric and Duodenal ulcers, pregnancy, breast-feeding, asthma, ulcers and kidney pain, decreased renal function, and in patients receiving Electroconvulsive therapy (ECTs).
+- It is contraindicated in patients with a history of mental depression, bleeding disorders, gastric and Duodenal ulcers, pregnancy, breastfeeding, asthma, ulcers and kidney pain, decreased renal function, and in patients receiving Electroconvulsive therapy (ECTs).
 ECT formerly known as electroshock therapy, and often referred to as shock treatment, is a psychiatric treatment in which seizures are electrically induced in patients to provide relief from psychiatric illnesses.